winternl

 User-mode hooks are used in many security products and tools, including AVs and NGAVs, EDRs, sandboxes, anti-cheat, DRM, etc. User-mode hooks are easy to implement, stable, simple, and have minimal performance overhead.

 Most user-land hooks are inline hooks, which involve rewriting the target function to redirect control flow to a custom handler.
-Inside such handler, the parameters are preserved and the handler can make decisions about whether to execute or analyse the requested function.
+Inside such handler, the parameters are preserved and the handler can make decisions about whether to execute or analyze the requested function.
 This is well documented, so I will assume the reader is at least somewhat familiar with this concept.

 32-bit Hooks

-Hooks in 32-bit user-land are covered.
 32-bit user-mode security products usually hook at the deepest possible location, which is usually ntdll for most suspect functions (e.g. NtQueueApcThread).
 Solution?
 Use system calls to directly invoke whatever functionality you want.
 Done, you bypassed all the security products with Ring3 hooks.

 32-bit Hooks on WoW64